AKloc/BookNotes/Speed Reading.md

 ## Speed Reading (August 2020)

 **Purpose For Reading**
-- I hope to pick up a f
+- I hope to pick up strategies that will help me get through more books, more quickly, without sacrificing comprehension.

 **Main Takeaways**
 - Have a legitimate purpose before reading a book.
 What is it I want to get out of this?